awsdocs/amazon-mq-developer-guide/doc_source/getting-started-rabbitmq.md

 #### Close your connection and disconnect from the broker<a name="rabbitmq-disconnect"></a>

-In order disconnect from your RabbitMQ broker, close both the chanel and connection as shown in the following\.
+In order to disconnect from your RabbitMQ broker, close both the channel and connection as shown in the following\.

 ```
 channel.close();